 French car insurance carries a no-claims bonus system.
 Some drivers offer to pay directly for damage they cause so as to avoid an increase in the cost of their policy.
 If you decide to accept such an offer, still fill in the constat amiable for back-up protection in case the other party defaults on the deal.

-If you do not live in France full-time you can use your existing insurance company to insure your UK-registered car in France.
-However, it only covers third party.
-It is advisable to extend your cover to fully comprehensive.
+If you do not live in France full-time you can use your existing insurance company but there are a few things to keep in mind.
+Check if your insurer will only cover third party while your foreign registered car is in France.
+It is advisable to extend your cover to full comprehensive.
 Also look into breakdown insurance as many companies offer packages with English-speaking assistance.
-As well as road-side assistance, other issues to consider include replacement parts and whether the costs of getting your car back to the UK are covered.
+As well as road-side assistance, other issues to consider include replacement parts and whether the costs of getting your car back home. should it be required.

-Another option is a Green Card which is a legal document issued by UK car insurance companies and recognised within the EU.
-Until This card was once mandatory and some police will still request it so although it is not necessary to have one it is advisable to ask your car insurance company for one – you can never have too much documentation in France!
+Another option is a Green Card which is a legal document issued by car insurance companies and recognised within the EU.
+Although it is not a requirement to have one it is advisable to ask your car insurance company for one – you can never have too much documentation in France!
 There may be a small charge for this – it depends on the company.

 A second car in France